OctopusDeploy/blog/blog/2019-09/databases-with-blue-green-deployments/index.md

 ![](https://i.octopus.com/docs/deployment-patterns/blue-green-deployments/images/3278250.png)

 There are several advantages to doing this.
 Rollbacks should be easy, only a matter of switching from blue to green or green to blue.
 When a switchover does occur, it should be seamless as the code has already been running, there is no need to wait for it to compile or "warm-up."
 And changes can be verified in production without having any customers hitting the code, making the deployment much less risky.
 If something doesn't work, don't make the switch, try again at a later time.

-## Not All Applications Can use a Blue/Green Deployment Strategy

-//TODO: Write this section
+Before diving into too much farther into the article, I should point out not all applications can take advantage of Blue/Green deployments.
+It is a combination of architecture, how stateful the application is, and the technology used.
+The more stateless and decoupled the application is, the better chance it can be deployed using the Blue/Green deployment strategy.
+A .NET Core Web API with a Angular front-end is suited much better for Blue/Green deployments than a ASP.NET WebForms application without a business logic or data layer and requires the sticky sessions from the load balancer.

 ## The Scenario